Berlin Tourist Cards

 • Is the Berlin Pass worth it?

-• What is included in the Berlin Pass?
+• What does the Berlin Pass include?

 • What are the highlights of the Berlin Pass?